The Biggest Loser Australia season 3: Contestants

-The season began with 30 contestants, 15 were selected by Shannan and Michelle to enter the white house; however, to make sure that each team had the same number of players, one would have to be eliminated.
-Of the remaining 15, 4 received a second chance to become part of the black team selected by the Commando to be trained by Bob and Jillian in the US, leaving the remaining 11 to compete for $10, 000 with Biggest loser club online.
+The season began with 30 contestants, 15 were selected by Shannan and Michelle to enter the White House; however, to make sure that each team had the same number of players, one would have to be eliminated.
+Of the remaining 15, 4 received a second chance to become part of the Black Team selected by the Commando to be trained by Bob and Jillian in Los Angeles for 4 weeks before heading to the White House and being trained by The Commando.